Tnguyen9x/Instacart-Analysis/README.md

 # Data
 The dataset for this project was supplied by “The Instacart Online Grocery Shopping Dataset 2017.”
 Accessed from Kaggle

-You can find the data dictionary here.
+You can find the dataset [here](https://www.kaggle.com/c/instacart-market-basket-analysis/data).

 CareerFoundry Customers Data Set, Accessed from here.